Baitcaster vs spinning reel: which one wins?

 Traditionally spinning reels have been thought of as systems for lighter lines and light lures.
 But spinning gear is becoming more and more popular for different types of fishing, mainly because it is a little bit easier to use than baitcasting.

 At some point, many bass fishing pros began incorporating spinning tackle more into their arsenal as "finesse fishing" techniques have taken off.
 The explosion in popularity of braided line has also played a part in that.
 Braided lines allow anglers to use heavier lines in smaller reels.
-As a result, you see more and more saltwater fishing anglers moving towards spinning these days.
+As a result, you see more and more saltwater fishing anglers moving towards spinning fishing techniques these days for the really big fish.

 The downside to the downward-hanging nature of the reel is that I've found it more difficult to use when sitting in my kayak.
 You hold the rod and reel at an awkward position that will tire your arms in a hurry.
 It also makes hook sets more difficult at times.

 Spinning reels also offer a bit more versatility depending on if you are right handed or left handed.
-Most baitcasting reels are fixed one way or another.
+Most baitcasting reels are fixed one way or another with the majority skewing towards right hand setups, much to the chagrin of Southpaws everywhere.
 Spinning reels can usually be customized to fit your personal preference.

-Personally, I really enjoy panfishing with spinning gear, especially with ultra-lightweight setups that allow for more of a battle with a smaller fish.
+Personally, I really enjoy panfishing with spinning gear, especially with ultra light line setups that allow for more of a battle with a smaller fish like crappie.
 It's especially great when ice fishing with a spinning setup.
 Although, more and more anglers are starting to use heaving spinning rod setups through the ice for bigger fish like lake trout, walleye, and northern pike simply because it makes it easier to play the fish.

 It always depends on the situation

 When it comes to using baitcasting or spinning gear, a lot of emphasis is put on personal preference, which is understandable.
-I prefer the ease of use and feel of spinning gear myself, but most versatile anglers will have both in their boat and will know how to use them.
+I prefer the ease of use and feel of spinning gear myself, but most versatile anglers will have fishing rods rigged with both in their boat and will know how to use them.

 Each one's use is dictated by the situation and type of fishing you're doing.
 A good rule of thumb is if you're using heavy lures or bait, think baitcaster.
 Lighter lures?
 Go spinning.